ciresnave/bitman/README.md

 ## Overview

-Rust's primitive integers are mad of bits under the hood.
+Rust's primitive integers are made of bits under the hood.
 Unfortunately, Rust doesn't provide much tooling to manipulate those bits.
 What's more, Rust has no tools to create slices of some of the bits from an integer to allow manipulation of sub-fields.